Deploying from a Monorepo

 Deploy the Frontend

-- Create a new Web Service on Seenode and connect your repository.
+- Create a new Web Service on seenode and connect your repository.

 - In the application’s settings, set the Root Directory to

-. - Configure the build and start commands as needed for your frontend framework.
+frontend. - Configure the build and start commands as needed for your frontend framework.
 For example, for a React app:

 - Build Command:

-npm install && npm run build
+npm install && npm run build - Start Command:

 npm start